-No matter what kind of physical shape you’re in, almost without exception, each of us has areas of stubborn fat that simply doesn’t respond to exercise or dieting.
-Much of this is genetics, as some people simply hold more fat in areas that are difficult to access.
-Plus, there are certain locations that just seem to collect fat no matter how we change our lifestyle.
+No matter what kind of physical shape you are in, each of us has areas of stubborn fat that simply doesn’t respond to exercise or dieting.
+Much of this is genetic, as some people simply hold more fat in areas than others.
+In addition, there are certain locations that just seem to collect fat no matter how we change our lifestyle.

 In the 30+ years since its debut, liposuction has come a long way.
 Today, liposuction with Dr. Duboys is a minimally invasive procedure with limited recovery.
 The incisions are tiny, usually not requiring stitches, and the bruising has vastly decreased.
 Plus, results are smoother and more contoured.
 What’s not to love about liposuction?

 Unless you have a body fat percentage of two percent, pretty much everyone has areas of fat here or there that they would like to get rid of.
-You’re a good candidate for liposuction if you have such pockets of fat that don’t respond to dietary changes and exercise.
+You are a good candidate for liposuction if you have such pockets of fat that don’t respond to dietary changes and exercise.

 It’s important to note, however, that liposuction is not a weight-loss procedure.
 In fact, removing too much fat from a person at one time can be very dangerous.
 Liposuction is meant for specific areas of stubborn fat.
 These are the conditions needed for liposuction to be effective for you: